Chapter 3 - Racing Squirrels

 They keep to themselves until the chatty couple is more than 50 meters away.

-Life resonates with my inner state.
+Life of course resonates with my inner state.

 🐿️

-On my way back to the car, I decide to try out that walking meditation I learned years ago at a mindfulness-teacher-training.
+On my way back to the car park, I decide to try out that walking meditation I learned years ago at a mindfulness-teacher-training.
 I slow down my pace and put every foot gently and carefully in front of the other.
 Sensing the Earth beneath my feet with every step I take.

 I focus on rolling my feet and feel how my heel touches the ground first.
 The sole of my foot traveling the earth next, until finally my toes push off the ground, before I lift my foot.

-My breath naturally drops into my belly as I enter a small path in between tall trees.
+Every step becomes a meditation and I soften my gaze as I enter a small path in between tall trees.

 I keep my focus on my feet, but in my peripheral view I notice the squirrels are turning around half way up the tree, and start racing downward again.
-Running out of the tree on my right - one by one now crossing the path right behind my feet - and climbing up the next tree on my left.
+Running out of the tree on my right - one by one crossing the path behind my feet - and climbing up the next tree on my left.

 They seem to be enjoying the chasing game with me in the middle and keep running up and down trees, crossing the path right in front of me and right behind me.